 - Resource Library

-Modules offering MOC credit require that learners create an action plan, and then come back after 30 days and take a followup Practice Biopsy in order to receive credit.
+Modules offering CME and MOC practice assessment credit require that learners create a Practice Improvement Action Plan, and then come back after 30 days and take a follow-up Practice Biopsy in order to receive credit.
 Please follow the instructions at the end of the module to receive your CME credit and MOC points.